We've been Canberra's law firm for 44 years

 Andrew's inspiring bike ride across Italy

-Andrew was in Tuscany on the day before the start of the big ride when his double win in the Doyles Guide honours was announced back home (see details in story top of this page).
+Andrew was in Tuscany on the day before the start of the big ride when his double win in the Doyle's Guide honours was announced back home.

 DAY 1, Sept 4, 112.82 km, 6h 1m: Andrew and friends left Fiesole, aiming to reach the province of Arrezo in another part of Tuscany that night.
 "It was quite warm and I knew I'd be busy chewing what I'd bitten off right up to midnight!
 I posted a few cycling photos to Facebook but my daughter said she wasn't particularly impressed with them, so I got busy and uploaded another batch."